muffingenie/vuln_watching/README.md

-# vuln_watching
+# Vuln Watcher
-Receive each day news about new or updated vulnerabilities
+Receive each day, in your inbox, news about new or updated vulnerabilities